StellaContrail/ising-models/README.md

     </p>
     <p>
         As described above, the Ising model is a lattice system with 1/2 spins with an exact solution when there's no external magnetic field.
-        The lattice system can be extended to 3D lattice system, with no exact solution found ever.
+        The lattice system can be extended to a 3D lattice system, with no exact solution found ever.
-        It is also a good example to show the usefulness of computer simulations in a sense of providing the approximated solution even when exact solution doesn't exist.
+        It is also a good example to show the usefulness of computer simulations in a sense of providing the approximated solution even when the exact solution doesn't exist.
     </p>
 </div>